Temporary Car Insurance

 The first thing you need to know about the cost of temporary car insurance is that it’s higher than standard insurance when measured on a per-day basis.
 The convenience of the policy, combined with the higher risk/return ratio the insurance company takes on, makes a higher premium necessary.
 The good news is that the policy will still have the proper amounts of coverage for the state you’ll be driving in.
 Consider these facts:

-Rates vary by policy, but finding a minimum liability policy starting around $19 or $20 per month is fairly common.
+Rates vary by auto insurance policy, but finding a minimum liability policy starting around $19 or $20 per month is fairly common.
 You probably won’t be able to find a shorter term through a normal car insurance company, with the possible exception of a policy for a rental.
 Such policies average $10 to $15 per day.

 The risk to the insurer on temporary car insurance policies is relatively high, and because of their short term nature, they don’t generate a lot of return on investment for the company.
 Therefore, they make their money by charging a fee for establishing a temporary policy.
-The fee generally hovers around $50 per insurance period.
+The fee generally hovers around $50 per policy period.

 If you purchase a one-month policy for an out-of-town guest who ends up staying an extra month, you pay the premium plus a second fee to extend the policy.
 That makes it important for you to make sure you have the right amount of coverage so you don’t pay the fee more than once.